parapluu/Concuerror/docs/_posts/2017-10-14-concuerring-concuerror-ep-1.md

 * Before the
   [fix](https://github.com/parapluu/Concuerror/commit/c1c641e),
-  Concuerror could not analyze itself: messages would be mysteriously lost between the top and bottom instance and the analysis would get stuck.
-This was expected: recursive use of the tool is (still) an esoteric endeavor.
+  Concuerror could not analyze itself: messages would be mysteriously lost between the outer and inner instances and the outer instance would get always stuck.
+This was not surprising: recursive use of the tool is (still) an esoteric endeavor and getting the instrumentation right is tricky.
-* After the fix, Concuerror with any simple input program would terminate correctly, showing no errors.
+* After the fix, Concuerror **could analyze itself!** However, the analysis would terminate after exploring just one scheduling, which was correct.
+No races existed.

 Was it the case that the bug was still there, but could only be triggered with more complex input?
 That's what I initially thought.
-Stateless model checking is practical, but does not cover all inputs of a program.
+Stateless model checking is a very practical technique for finding concurrency errors, but cannot cover all inputs of a program under test.

-The fix was just preventing a send operation from being instrumented and moving it elsewhere.
+The reason to believe that the bug had not been fixed was that the fix was just preventing a send operation from being instrumented by moving it elsewhere.
 To avoid introducing a race **due** to the movement, another send operation was also moved.
 Their order remained the same.
 Or so I thought.

 ## Fixing the bug

+Concuerror instruments and reloads code in a way that is completely transparent, unless a process has been 'marked' by the tool.
+Marked processes mostly execute their original code, but wait for permission from Concuerror's scheduler before performing any operations that could be involved in races and also notify the scheduler about the result of any such operation.

-When a process under Concuerror receives a message, Concuerror intercepts it and places it in a queue maintained by itself.
+When a process under Concuerror receives a message, Concuerror's instrumentation intercepts it and places it in a separate queue.
 This is done because Concuerror's scheduler itself communicates with processes via messages and this interception keeps channels of communication clean.

 When a process under Concuerror is about to execute a receive statement, the instrumentation inspects the patterns, the existence of an after clause and the messages in the queue.
-If a matching message is found it's "sent" again, for real, so that the actual receive statement can be executed.
+If a matching message is found it's "sent again" (the first send in the story above), so that the actual receive statement can then be executed, finding the message in the mailbox.
 If no intercepted message matches but an after statement should be executed, no message should be placed in the mailbox.

-In either case, the process used to notify Concuerror's scheduler *before* executing the actual receive statement.
-This opened up the possibility that the scheduler would send to the process a message of its own, asking for the next event, before the receive statement was really executed.
+In either case, the process would notify Concuerror's scheduler, sending a message to it (the second send in the story above) *before* executing the actual receive statement.

-This was fine and well if a message should be received (the message would already be in the mailbox), but if the process was supposed to execute the after clause, it could 'accidentally' receive Concuerror's scheduler message.
+This opened up the possibility that the scheduler would send a message of its own, asking for the next event, before the receive statement was really executed.
+This was fine and well if a message was about to be received (the message would already be in the mailbox), but if the process was supposed to execute the after clause, it could 'accidentally' receive Concuerror's scheduler message.

 The process might then crash.
 Or it might ignore the message and reach the point before the next operation for which it would have to notify the scheduler.
-It would then wait forever for the scheduler's prompt.
+It would then wait forever for the scheduler's message (which was already accidentally consumed).

-The scheduler would also either crash, blaming the process for not responding within reasonable time to its request for a next event, or wait forever.
+The scheduler would also either crash, blaming the process for not responding within reasonable time to its request for a next event, or wait forever (depending on the `--timeout` option used).

-Having to do the possible "send again" as the absolutely last thing, forced the notification to be moved after the receive statement (with the timeout) was completed.
+Having to do the possible "send again" as the absolutely last thing (as this was the operation moved into uninstrumented code), forced the notification to also be moved after the receive statement (with the timeout) was completed.
 The scheduler's message could no longer be lost.
 The test had only one interleaving.

 The bug was fixed.

 ## ... and a philosophical question

-In the version before the fix, Concuerror could **not** cleanly find this bug, but was also prevented from running correctly: there was too much instrumentation on the "actual delivery" of a message.
+In the version before the fix, Concuerror could **not** cleanly find this bug, but was also prevented from running correctly: there was too much instrumentation on the "sent again" handling of a message.
 After a partial fix the bug could still not really be found: the `receive` statement whose after clause was vulnerable would be uninstrumented (all the inspection would have happened beforehand).

 Yet, in the version after the fix, Concuerror did not have the bug.

-Did Concuerror find the bug, or was it me? :-)
+So, at the end of the day, did Concuerror find the bug, or was it me?
+:-)